ccha23/miml/part1/Training.md

 +++

-We will first consider a simple implementation.
+We will first consider a simple implementation followed by a more practical implementation.

 +++